Clown-Machine/ClawMachine/README.md

        - Automatic:
          - The positions you reached and saved previously in Manual movement mode will appear on the screen.
 You can now select the position you want by moving up and down with the joystick and by clicking Button 2.
 The claw machine will automatically get into the desired position.
 (Operation not implemented yet)
 4. Have fun!

+5. Testing Note:
+  - In order to test the proper communication between controller and machine before playing with it, it is possible to compile the project excluding the main.c file and including in its place the file TestMainSlave.c (on the machine) and the file TestMainMaster.c (on the controller), found in the "Testing" directory inside "BlueTooth".
+Once the test is complete, exclude once again the testing files and include main.c.

 <p align="center">
   <img src="readme_assets/ClawMachineFSM.png" width="474" height="300" alt="FSM1">